The basic geometry of Witt vectors, II: Spaces: and algebraic spaces

 and

 By~\ref{cor:W-lower-s-preserves-equ-relations} and~\ref{pro:wnls-preserves-formally-etale-etc}, the space $\wnls{n}(U\times_X U)$ is an \'etale equivalence relation on $\wnls{n}(U)$ with quotient $\wnls{n}(X)$.
 Since the category of algebraic spaces is closed under quotients by \'etale equivalence relations, it is sufficient to show that $\wnls{n}(U)$ and $\wnls{n}(U\times_X U)$ are algebraic spaces.
-This holds for two reasons.
+This holds because of two facts.
 First, $U$ (resp.\ $U\times_X U$) is a disjoint union of $-1$-geometric (resp.\ $(m-1)$-geometric) algebraic spaces.
 Second, for $k\leq m-1$, the functor $\wnls{n}$ applied to a disjoint union of $k$-geometric algebraic spaces is an algebraic space.
 Indeed, if $k=-1$, this follows from~\ref{lem:wnls-of-componentwise-affine}; if $k\geq 0$, then a disjoint union of $k$-geometric algebraic spaces is itself a $k$-geometric algebraic space, and so it follows by induction.

 Now suppose $X$ is a scheme.
 To show that $\wnls{n}(X)$ is a scheme, we may assume, by (\ref{eq:geom-witt-iterate-lower-s}), that $\ptst$ consists of a single ideal $\m$.
 Since $\wnls{n}(X)$ is an algebraic space, it is enough to show it has an affine open cover.
-Further, it is enough to show that $S'\times_S\wnls{n}(X)$ is a scheme for all sufficiently small affine open subschemes $S'$ of $S$; and since we have $S'\times_S\wnls{S,n}(X)=\wnls{S',n}(S'\times_S X)$, by~(\ref{eq:global-base-jet-localization}), we can simply assume that $S=\Spec R$ for some ring $R$, and that the ideal $\m$ of $R$ is generated by a single element $\pi$.

 Let $(V_i)_{i\in I}$ be an affine open cover of $X$.
 For any $S$-space $Y$, write $Y'=Y\times_S \Spec R[1/\pi]$.
 Then each $V'_i$ is an affine open subscheme of $X$.
 Further, the schemes $V'_{i_0}\times_S\cdots\times_S V'_{i_n}$ cover the product $(X')^{[0,n]}=X'\times_S\dots\times_S X'$, which agrees with $\wnls{n}(X')$ and hence $\wnls{n}(X)'$ (by~(\ref{eq:global-base-jet-localization})--(\ref{eq:wnls-is-independent-of-S})).
 So all that remains is to show the fiber of $\wnls{n}(X)$ over $\m$ can be covered by open subspaces that are affine schemes.